websanco/liferay-learn/docs/analytics-cloud/latest/en/individuals-and-segments/individuals-dashboard.md

 # Individuals Dashboard

-The Individuals dashboard provides a broad range of analytics data about the visitors to your site.
-View valuable information about your audience and how they interact with your site.
+The Individuals dashboard provides a broad range of analytics data about your visitors and how they interact with your site.

 To view the dashboard,